DrDBanner/inmanage/docs/index.md

 ### Wizard install

-Use this only if you want the interactive web setup:
+Use this if you’re fine with the extra web-setup step (context switch happens in the wizard):

 ```bash
 inmanage core install